Transfer Learning with Frozen Layers

 Looking at the model architecture we can see that the model backbone is layers 0-9: https://github.com/ultralytics/yolov5/blob/58f8ba771e3712b525ca93a1ee66bc2b2df2092f/models/yolov5s.yaml#L12-L48

-so we define the freeze list to contain all modules with 'model.0.' - 'model.9.' in their names, and then we start training.
+so we can define the freeze list to contain all modules with 'model.0.' - 'model.9.' in their names:

 Freeze All Layers

-To freeze the full model except for the final output convolution layers in Detect(), we set freeze list to contain all modules with 'model.0.' - 'model.23.' in their names, and then we start training.
+To freeze the full model except for the final output convolution layers in Detect(), we set freeze list to contain all modules with 'model.0.' - 'model.23.' in their names:

-We trained YOLOv5m on VOC on both of the above scenarios, along with a default model (no freezing), starting from the official COCO pretrained
+We train YOLOv5m on VOC on both of the above scenarios, along with a default model (no freezing), starting from the official COCO pretrained